FusionAuth/fusionauth-containers/README.md

 ## Credits
+- [@sims-security](https://github.com/sims-security) Thank you for the proxy-docker section.
 - [@ssirag](https://github.com/ssirag) Thank you for the feedback and bug reports.
 - [@minyangu](https://github.com/minyangu) Thank you for [PR #3](https://github.com/FusionAuth/fusionauth-containers/pull/3) to enhance our docker-compose example.
 - [János Veres](https://github.com/nadilas) Thank you for building out an example Kubernetes configuration via [PR #6](https://github.com/FusionAuth/fusionauth-containers/pull/6), this will be very valuable to the FusionAuth community.